 The Foster Child Health Care Card gives children access to cheaper prescription medicines, medical services and other concessions, depending on your state or territory.
+There is no income or assets test.

 Can grandparents get help with the cost of child care?